FireDynamics/LectureFireSimulation/book/content/tools/02_hpc/03_parallel_fds.md

 ### SLURM
+A computer cluster is often used by a lot of users.
+Therefore, executing a program which needs a lot of the resources could slow down the network or even the OS.
 To efficiently use the provided resources of a large compute cluster, workload managers are used.
 A common workload manager is [SLURM](https://slurm.schedmd.com/documentation.html), which is also used on JURECA and Pleiades.

 Some of the basic commands are reproduced here.
 Many parameters can be used to control the behaviour of the individual commands.
 Look into the [documentation](https://slurm.schedmd.com/documentation.html) for a comprehensive overview.